 Unrelated Facts About Me

-- I like to play the oboe and piano and currently play in the MIT Symphony Orchestra and the Broad Institute's chamber orchestra.
-Previously, I played in the UT Engineering Chamber Orchestra and UT University Orchestra.
+2. I like to play the oboe and piano and currently play in the MIT Symphony Orchestra.
+I have previously also played in the Broad Institute's chamber orchestra, the UT Engineering Chamber Orchestra, and the UT University Orchestra.